 This is the only miracle recorded in all four Gospel accounts (Matthew 14:13-21; Mark 6:30-44; Luke 9:10-17; John 6:1-15), which shows it is very significant to Jesus’ mission and so we won’t forget how much the Lord can do with the little things that are given to Him.
-The feeding of the 5 000 comes before Jesus’ discussion on being the living Bread that comes down out of heaven to give His life for the world (John 6:32-58).
+The feeding of the 5 000 comes before Jesus’ discussion on being the living Bread that comes down out of heaven, supernatural overflow, to give His life for the world (John 6:32-58).
 It is reasonable to conclude that this miracle points to our salvation.

 Jesus Feeds the Five Thousand

 Some time after this, Jesus crossed to the far shore of the Sea of Galilee (that is, the Sea of Tiberias), 2 and a great crowd of people followed him because they saw the signs he had performed by healing the sick.
 3 Then Jesus went up on a mountainside and sat down with his disciples.
 4 The Jewish Passover Festival was near.

 5 When Jesus looked up and saw a great crowd coming toward him, he said to Philip, “Where shall we buy bread for these people to eat?”
 6 He asked this only to test him, for he already had in mind what he was going to do.

 7 Philip answered him, “It would take more than half a year’s wages to buy enough bread for each one to have a bite!”

 8 Another of his disciples, Andrew, Simon Peter’s brother, spoke up, 9 “Here is a boy with five small barley loaves and two small fish, but how far will they go among so many?”